Ramayan (2008 TV series)

-Ramayan is an Indian television series depicting the story of Rama and based on stories from classic Indian literature.
-The 2008 release is a reboot of the 1987 Ramayan television series of the same name.
-The plot derives from Valmiki's Ramayan, Tulsidas's Ramcharitmanas and Chakbasta's Urdu Ramayan with aspects of other works.
-The television series was produced by Sagar Arts and aired on NDTV Imagine.
+Ramayan is an Indian television series of the sacred story rooted in faith depicting the eternal immortal classic life story of God (Bhagwan) as Lord Shree Ram and based on religious historical scriptures and faith stories from deeply spiritual and devotional sacred Hindu Sanatan Dharma literature.
+The 2008 release is a reboot of the 1987 television series of the same name.
+The original revered saga is first written and told in true spirit from great venerable Saint and poet Shree Maharshi Valmiki's Ramayana, Sant Tulsidas's Ramcharitmanas and Chakbasta's Urdu Ramayan with aspects of other works.
+The devotional television series was produced by Sagar Arts and aired on NDTV Imagine.
 This Show Was Re-Aired On Dangal TV while the entire episodes of this show can be watched on Dangal Play app.

 Synopsis

 Ramayan tells the story of Rama, the eldest son of Dasharatha, the King of Ayodhya.
 Rama is due to become king after his father's retirement, but his stepmother, Kaikeyi wants her son Bharat to take the throne.

 As King Dashratha had earlier promised to fulfill any two wishes for her, Kaikeyi demands that Rama should be banished to the forest for fourteen years and that Bharat should be crowned as king.
 Dasharatha keeps his word and with a heavy heart asks Rama to leave for the forest.
 Rama accepts the exile and is accompanied by his wife Sita and younger brother Lakshmana.
 When Bharat learns that his mother is responsible for Rama's exile he renounces her and beseeches Rama to return to Ayodhya.
 Rama declines, whereupon Bharat places Rama's paduka on the throne as a symbol that Rama is the true king.

 Bharat served Ayodhya for the next fourteen years keeping Paduka of Rama on the throne.
 Ravan, the evil King of Lanka, abducts Sita, prompting Rama, Lakshmana, Hanuman and his army of apes, the Vanara Sena, to rescue her and Rama to kill Ravan.

 Season 2 focuses on Ram-Sita's life after returning from exile, the birth of Luv-Kush, their reunion with the royal family and final departure of Sita and Ram from the earth.